 We used genotyping scripts previously developed by Campbell et al. (2015) which are available at https://github.com/GTseq/GTseq-Pipeline/.
 Genotypes were called from demultiplexed reads with a modified version of GTseq_Genotyper_v3.1pl (available at project github repository).
 Individual genotype files were compiled with GTseq_GenoCompile_v3.pl.
 Genotype quality control was assessed using replicate samples, negative controls.

 Briefly, we filtered genotypes on the basis of missingness, sample duplication and the individual fuzziness index (IFI), which estimates the amount of cross-contamination in a given sample and is calculated with the GTseq_Genotyper_v3.1pl script.
 We also removed sites with poorly calibrated allele correction values or more than three clusters of allele ratios suggestive of a paralogous sequence variant.
 We took an iterative approach to missingness and IFI filtering and recalculated missingness for all individuals and genotypes between each step (O'Leary et al. 2018).
 We began filtering by removing negative controls and replicate individuals (retained replicate with highest number of on-target reads).
-Then we removed individuals with more than 30% missing data, then loci with greater than 50% missing data, and individuals with IFI greater than 10 (i.e. greater than 10% putative background reads).
+Then we removed individuals with more than 30% missing data, then loci with greater than 50% missing data, and individuals with IFI greater than 10 (i.e., greater than 10% putative background reads).
 In our second round of filtering, we removed individuals with more than 20% missing data, then removed loci with greater than 20% missing data, and individuals with IFI greater than five.
-We then examined any marker with greater than 10% missing data, and skewed or high variance in allele ratios among uncalled and heterozygous samples by plotting corrected read counts of alternative alleles.
+We then examined any marker with greater than 10% missing data, and skewed or high variance in allele ratios among uncalled and heterozygous samples, by plotting corrected read counts of alternative alleles.
 Sites with a strong bias towards one allele among heterozygotes, more than three clusters of allele ratios, or indistinct clusters of allele ratios were removed from the dataset.
 After genotype quality filtering was complete, we removed monomorphic loci.
-Further details of our genotype quality filtering is available in the computation notebook titled “Genotyping Notebook” at the archived repository for this report.
+Further details of our genotype quality filtering are available in the computation notebook titled “Genotyping Notebook” at the archived repository for this report.

 We compared efficacy of genotyping success across tissue sample types recently stored in ethanol (2019) and between these samples and archival scale samples (2013).
 Genotyping efficacy was assessed on the basis of the raw number of reads containing an exact match to a probe and primer sequence from our GT-seq panel (on-target reads), the proportion of on-target reads, and the proportion of samples with less than 20% missing genotypes.
 Only samples with recorded tissue type were used in the analysis.
 Significant variation in mean genotyping efficacy among the most common tissue types (fin clips, operculum punches and muscle) and differences in genotyping efficacy between archival scales and ethanol-stored tissue was assessed using an ANOVA.